ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

         #        }
         #    }

-  And the production settings should pull the DATABASE_URL from the environment.
+  And you can revert to the production settings, which should pull the DATABASE_URL from the environment.

         DATABASES = {
                 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))